 Committed Action Post-2004 OPEB - Trust II, Irrevocable Trust.
 The post-2004 (Fund 99) was established by the District to address the liability of retiree health benefits for employees of the District starting on or after July 1, 2004.
 The Retirement Board approved in June 2018 PCCD's participation by Trust II in the Community College League of California's Joint Powers Authority OPEB Trust.
 The District has a comprehensive plan to fund Trust II for the current and future years from various eligible funding sources.
-For instance, PCCD has allocated \$6 million from OPEB Special Reserve Fund (69) to fund Trust II, and will complete this contribution by June 2019.
+For instance, PCCD has roughly allocated \$6 million from OPEB Special Reserve Fund (69) to fund Trust II, and expects to complete this contribution by June 2019.
 According to the cash flow projections, in five years, PCCD will have paid close to \$15 million to cover the liability in Trust II from Fund 69.

-Responsible Lead: Vice Chancellor of Finance and Administration comprehensive long-term plan to fund its OPEB liability and associated debt service.
-With conservative fiscal assumptions, it models Trust I cash flow projections through 2029 and general projections through 2050, the final maturity date of the pre-2004 program.
+Responsible Lead: Vice Chancellor of Finance and Administration conservative fiscal assumptions, it models Trust I cash flow projections through 2029 and general projections through 2050, the final maturity date of the pre-2004 program.
 The combined OPEB programs cover all pre- and post-2004 liabilities.
-PCCD has established an OPEB investment policy and contracted Neuberger Berman as its investment adviser, and Total Compensation Systems, Inc., to conduct Actuarial Study of Retirees Health Liabilities.
+The Retirement Board of PCCD established an OPEB investment policy and contracted Neuberger Berman as its investment advisor, and Total Compensation Systems, Inc., to conduct Actuarial Study of Retirees Health Liabilities.
 To formalize the commitment of allocated resources to fund OPEB costs, PCCD established an employer-funded OPEB charge to finance its ongoing OPEB obligations, including healthcare benefits and debt services, fees and other obligations associated with the OPEB Bonds.
 OPEB charges funds from restricted accounts, which are then deposited to Fund 69 in order to make contributions to Trust I (Fund 94) and Trust II (Fund 99) as well.

 PCCD OPEB.
 The District has established an employer-funded OPEB charge to finance its ongoing OPEB obligations, including healthcare benefits and debt services, fees and other obligations associated with the OPEB Bonds.
-In addition, the District developed a
+In addition, the District developed a comprehensive long-term plan to fund its OPEB liability and associated debt service.
+With